niemopen/niem-naming-design-rules/ndr-v6.0-psd01.md

 #### 7.1.4.1 Object-class term

-**Rule 7-25:** Object-class term identifies concrete category || The object-class term of a NIEM component MUST consist of a term identifying a category of concepts or entities.
-(N5R 10-58)
+<a name="rule7-25"></a>**Rule 7-25:** The object-class term of a NIEM component MUST consist of a term identifying a category of concepts or entities.

 NIEM adopts an object-oriented approach to representation of data.
-Object classes represent what [ISO 11179-5](#ref) refers to as things of interest in a universe of discourse that may be found in a model of that universe.
+Object classes represent what <a href="#iso-11179-5"><b>[ISO 11179-5]</b></a> refers to as things of interest in a universe of discourse that may be found in a model of that universe.
 An object class or object term is a word that represents a class of real-world entities or concepts.
 An object-class term describes the applicable context for a NIEM component.

 The object-class term indicates the object category that this data component describes or represents.
 This term provides valuable context and narrows the scope of the component to an actual class of things or concepts.
 An example of a concept term is Activity.
 An example of an entity term is Vehicle.

 #### 7.1.4.2 Property term

-**Rule 7-26:** Property term describes characteristic or subpart || A property term MUST describe or represent a characteristic or subpart of an entity or concept.
-(N5R 10-59)
+<a name="rule7-26"></a>**Rule 7-26:** A property term MUST describe or represent a characteristic or subpart of an entity or concept.

 Objects or concepts are usually described in terms of their characteristic properties, data attributes, or constituent subparts.
 Most objects can be described by several characteristics.
 Therefore, a property term in the name of a data component represents a characteristic or subpart of an object class and generally describes the essence of that data component.
 It describes the central meaning of the component.

 #### 7.1.4.3 Qualifier terms

-**Rule 7-27:** Name may have multiple qualifier terms || Multiple qualifier terms MAY be used within a component name as necessary to ensure clarity and uniqueness within its namespace and usage context.
-(N5R 10-60)
+<a name="rule7-27"></a>**Rule 7-27:** Multiple qualifier terms MAY be used within a component name as necessary to ensure clarity and uniqueness within its namespace and usage context.

-**Rule 7-28:** Name avoids unnecessary qualifier terms || The number of qualifier terms SHOULD be limited to the absolute minimum required to make the component name unique and understandable.
-(N5R 10-61)
+<a name="rule7-28"></a>**Rule 7-28:** The number of qualifier terms SHOULD be limited to the absolute minimum required to make the component name unique and understandable.

-**Rule 7-29:** Order of qualifiers is not significant || The order of qualifiers MUST NOT be used to differentiate components.
-(N5R 10-62)
+<a name="rule7-29"></a>**Rule 7-29:** The order of qualifiers MUST NOT be used to differentiate components.

 Very large vocabularies may have many similar and closely related properties and concepts.
 The use of object, property, and representation terms alone is often not sufficient to construct meaningful names that can uniquely distinguish such components.
 Qualifier terms provide additional context to resolve these subtleties.
 However, swapping the order of qualifiers rarely (if ever) changes meaning; qualifier ordering is no substitute for meaningful terms.